 Decentralization is paramount.
 Urban resistance thrives on small, autonomous cells operating with mission-type orders.
 Centralized command and control structures are vulnerable to electronic surveillance and human intelligence networks.
 By contrast, decentralized networks offer resilience.
 If one cell is captured or neutralized, others continue to operate independently.

 Camouflage and blending with the civilian population are essential.
 Fighters dress as civilians, adopt local routines, and use the city’s rhythms to mask their movements.
-Civilian vehicles serve as transport, marketplaces as communication nodes, and residential buildings as temporary strongpoints.
+Civilian vehicles serve as transport, markets as communication nodes, and residential buildings as temporary strongpoints.
 The urban population becomes both a shield and a source of legitimacy.

 Mobility and knowledge of terrain allow resistance units to appear, strike, and disappear.
 Rooftops, back alleys, and underground infrastructure create a three-dimensional battlespace where only those with intimate local knowledge can operate effectively.
 Pre-surveyed escape routes, safe houses, and tunnel access points form the skeleton of an urban resistance movement.